SehatIn-CH2-PS051/SehatIn-API/README.md

 ```
 ---
 ### 🗝️ Protected Endpoints
-Upon a successful registration and login attempt you will be granted an auth token.
+Upon a successful registration and login attempt you will be granted an Auth token.
 Store this token securely as it will allow the API to identify the account associated with your requests.

 You should include the auth token in your request header each time you call these protected endpoints.